trevorpower/hackerspaces-status-wall/README.md

    $ mongod

-There is no migration infrastructure but the `directory.coffee` module exports a function `create` that will create the document collections.
+There is no migration infrastructure but the `database.coffee` module exports a function `create` that will create the required collections.

 To be deployable on [Heroku](http://heroku.com) a Procfile is used and the web service can be started by foreman: